Skip to main content

 Description

-CVE-2026-33743 is a medium severity vulnerability in Incus, a system container and VM manager, affecting versions prior to 6.
+CVE-2026-33743 is a medium severity vulnerability in the Incus system container and virtual machine manager prior to version 6.
 23. 0.
-It involves allocation of resources without limits or throttling (CWE-770) triggered by a specially crafted storage bucket backup.
-An attacker with access to the storage bucket feature can crash the Incus daemon, causing a denial of service (DoS) on the control plane API.
-This does not affect running containers or VMs, which continue operating normally.
-The vulnerability requires low complexity exploitation with privileges to access the storage bucket feature but no user interaction.
+It involves allocation of resources without limits or throttling when processing specially crafted storage bucket backups.
+An attacker with access to the storage bucket feature can exploit this to crash the Incus daemon, causing a denial of service of the control plane API.
+This does not affect running workloads or existing containers and virtual machines, which continue operating normally.
 The issue is fixed in version 6.
 23. 0.

 AI-Powered Analysis